egonSchiele/actionkid/README.markdown

 handle (EventKey (SpecialKey KeyDown) Down _ _)  = player.y -= 10
 ```

+## On OS X

+If you are playing on OS X, please disable "automatic GPU switching from system preferences -> energy saver first.
+Without this, the game may appear frozen.

 ## Similar modules

 All the hard lifting in this package is done by [Gloss](https://hackage.haskell.org/package/gloss).
 ActionKid provides a lot of convenience functions.